R. W. Alexander Jesudasan: Education, research and career

 Alexander is an alumnus of Guru Nanak College, Chennai and Madras Christian College, prestigious institutions in Chennai, India.
 He joined as a professor in Department of Zoology, Madras Christian College in 1986, where he served until his retirement in 2020.

 He took charge as the Principal of Madras Christian College in 2009, serving the college in that capacity for 11 years.

 Considering his contributions to entomology, University of Madras Awarded Alexander DSc in 2010 in recognition of his “contributions to the knowledge of Indian whiteflies (aleyrodidae: Hemiptera: Insecta) with an emphasis on whitefly-ant interaction”.

 Leadership and contributions

 During his leadership, the college was ranked 10th (2018) and 13th (2019) in the colleges category of the National Institutional Ranking Framework.
 College was also repeatedly ranked the Best College in Chennai and featured among top five in various surveys, like the "India Today" and "The Week" survey.

 He also took initiative for many programmes like Sharing Knowledge You Had Abroad (SKY) programme, Sport for All etc. His contributions to infrastructural development in the campus are also notable.
-He was instrumental in the establishment of various facilities like Indoor Stadium, modernized Science Laboratories, Modernization of Women's Lounge, Solar Power Plant, two new Women's Halls, modernization of Student Centre, Air-conditioning of Anderson Hall and Bishop Heber Chapel.
+He was instrumental in the establishment of various facilities like Indoor Stadium, modernized Science Laboratories, Modernization of Women's Lounge, revamping Miller Memorial Library, Solar Power Plant, two new Women's Halls, modernization of Student Centre, Air-conditioning of Anderson Hall and Bishop Heber Chapel.